codewars/docs/content/references/kata-ranking/approval-retire-criteria.md

 ---
+title: Criteria for Kata Approval and Retirement
+sidebar_label: Criteria for Approval and Retirement
 kind: reference
 ---

-# Criteria for Kata Approval and Retirement

 ## Eligibility for Approval